The SuperGold Card off peak public transport scheme

 Moratorium on new services

-New services would need to meet criteria to be allowed into the scheme, including being contracted to a regional council and identified in a Regional Public Transport Plan.
+New services need to meet criteria to be allowed into the scheme which includes:

 Funding for the Waiheke Island ferry and other niche services